rabblerouser/infra/docs/troubleshooting.md

 ### 502 Bad Gateway

-This usually means that you are successfully connecting to the nginx proxy running on the server, but that nginx is not getting a valid response from the application.
+This usually means that you are successfully connecting to the elastic load balancer, but that the ELB is not getting a valid response from the application.
 I.e., the application (docker container) might have crashed, or it might not have been deployed at all yet.

 ### The app loads but I can't sign up a new member